PurpleKingdomGames/indigo/indigo/docs/quickstart/hello-indigo.md

 > This is known as ***frame independent movement***.

-## It isn't a game, if you can't play with it.
+## It isn't a game, if you can't play with it

 Time to turn our animation into something you can fiddle with, if not exactly "play".